jesustrevino/PEF-OT23/buildozer_usage.md

     2. pip3 install --user --upgrade Cython==0.29.33 virtualenv
        1. IF ALREADY WORKING ON A VIRTUAL ENV OMIT --user
 12. Deploy App
     1. TERMINAL -> buildozer android debug deploy run logcat.

+*_SUGGESTED:_* installing adb when connecting the phone to Linux is highly recommended.
+It helps in gaining authorization when connecting and establishes a safe connection.
+TERMINAL -> sudo apt-get install adb
+-> adb devices [LISTS ALL CONNECTED DEVICES VIA USB]

 *_IMPORTANT:_* Some debugging may be necessary.
 If app doesn't deploy, check documentation.
 The following links are recommended:
 + buildozer.readthedocs.io/en/latest/installation.html